thavlik/midas-download-tool/README.md

 Bullitt E, Zeng D, Gerig G, Aylward S, Joshi S, Smith JK, Lin W, Ewend MG (2005) Vessel tortuosity and brain tumor malignancy: A blinded study.
 Academic Radiology 12:1232-1240

-The bandwidth is generously provided by [The Insight Project](https://www.insight-journal.org/).
+MIDAS platform bandwidth was generously provided by [The Insight Project](https://www.insight-journal.org/).
+The above download link is now paid for by [me](https://github.com/thavlik).

 ## License
-Released under MIT.
-Have fun!
+### Data
+The MRI data was made publicly available by CASILab at The University of North Carolina at Chapel Hill (UNC).

+### Code
+All code in this repository is released under [MIT](LICENSE-MIT) / [Apache 2.0](LICENSE-Apache) dual license, which is extremely permissive.
+Please open an issue if somehow these terms are insufficient.